7 labor leaders on how COVID-19 has given the labor movement new urgency

 Randi Weingarten, president of the American Federation of Teachers, the second largest teachers union in the country with 1.7 million members.
 The organization has thrown its support behind the HEROES Act and called for $116 billion in aid to help reopen schools safely.

-[There are] four things that we’ve been working on: the health, safety, and well-being of our members and communities; health and safety of the frontline providers, of which we have 200,000 members; the short- and long-term impact of the economic catastrophe that was caused by the virus; and how to safeguard our elections.
+[There are] four things that we’ve been working on: the health, safety, and well-being of our members and communities; health and safety of the front-line providers, of which we have 200,000 members; the short- and long-term impact of the economic catastrophe that was caused by the virus; and how to safeguard our elections.
 I felt it was really important to try to make sure our work was viewed through those values.
 So for example, we spent six weeks trying to purchase PPE, and we finally did: a million surgical masks, 50 face shields, and almost 500,000 N95 masks.
 And unlike Donald Trump or Jared Kushner, we didn’t have any of the opportunities the federal government had.
 We had to buy some of the stuff from China; we learned how to source it and do it because the members and their communities and their families really needed it.
 We had to pay duty and customs tax even though we are a charitable organization.
 Should we be spending $3 million that way?
 No, of course not.

 I have pushed so hard over all these years to give teachers freedom to teach.
 Look what they do in the middle of a pandemic.
 They’re ingenious and creative; they turn on a dime, and they try to figure it out.
 And you got a very grateful nation, parents and kids alike, because of all the care and ingenuity and moxie they have brought, with very little help from anybody because nobody has a playbook.
 Look at the need for a union.
 Look at the need for voice.
 Look at what we have done as a union to try to organize the things that are needed in terms of mutual aid, in terms of helping people help kids [and] helping the protectors.
 [That’s] why we’re fighting so hard for the money that’s needed.
 It’s actually the states and localities and schools that have really stood everybody up in this crisis, not the federal government.
 And they can’t do it any longer without the revenues that they need.